 Welcome to the Benefits Resource Page

-You may use the navigation links on the left-hand side to access additional information you may need such as our current calendar year plans and premiums.
+You may use the navigation links on the right-hand side to access additional information you may need such as our current calendar year plans and premiums.

 Employee Benefits Summary

 The following paragraphs briefly describe the benefit programs of the institution available to all regularly employed staff and faculty members serving in a half-time or better capacity.
 Further details on these benefits are available in Human Resources and Employee Development.
 Certain benefits may be continued upon your retirement, assuming you have 10 years of University System service and you meet the requirements for the associated plan of retirement.
 Details on these benefits are available in Human Resources and Employee Development.
 Certain programs of insurance may be converted to private coverage upon separation.
 Conversion must be made during a 30-day period following last date of employment.
 Contact Human Resources and Employee Development for further details.